Chris Barnett: Ultimate Fighting Championship

 After 12 years, Barnett finally got a call from the UFC to replace Askar Mozharov on short notice against Ben Rothwell at UFC Fight Night 188 on May 22, 2021.
 He lost the bout by submission in the second round.

 In September 2021, news surfaced that Barnett had tested positive for marijuana stemming from his UFC debut, and he was suspended for 4.5 months, becoming eligible to return on October 6, 2021.

-In his next fight, Barnett fought Gian Villante in Villante's retirement fight at UFC 268 on November 6, 2021 in Madison Square Garden.
+In his next fight, Barnett fought Gian Villante in Villante's retirement fight at UFC 268 on November 6, 2021, in Madison Square Garden.
 He won the fight by technical knockout in the second round via spinning wheel kick and punches.
 The win earned him the Performance of the Night bonus award.

-Barnett next faced Martin Buday at UFC Fight Night 206 on April 16, 2022.
+Barnett next faced promotional newcomer Martin Buday at UFC Fight Night 206 on April 16, 2022.
 Barnett lost the fight via technical unanimous decision after being rendered unable to continue due to an unintentional elbow to the back of the head in the third round.

-Barnett most recently faced Jake Collier on September 10, 2022 at UFC 279.
+Barnett most recently faced Jake Collier on September 10, 2022, at UFC 279.
 At the weigh-ins, Barnett weighed in at 267.5 pounds, 1.5 pounds over the non-title heavyweight limit.
 Barnett was fined 20% of his purse, which went to his opponent Collier.
 Barnett suffered a knockdown and heavy ground and pound in the first, however he rallied and won the fight via TKO in the second round.

-Barnett is scheduled to face Chase Sherman on April 8, 2023, at UFC 287.
+Barnett was scheduled to face Chase Sherman on April 8, 2023, at UFC 287.
+However, Barnett pulled out due to undisclosed reasons in early April and was replaced by Karl Williams.

+Barnett was scheduled to face Mohammed Usman on March 23, 2024, at UFC on ESPN 53.
+However, Barnett withdrew for unknown reasons and was replaced by Mick Parkin.

+Barnett was scheduled to face Waldo Cortes-Acosta on October 12, 2024 at UFC Fight Night 244.
+However, Cortes-Acosta withdrew from the fight for unknown reasons and was replaced by Junior Tafa.
+Subsequently, Barnett withdrew after being unable to travel due to Hurricane Milton and was replaced by UFC newcomer Sean Sharaf.

+Replacing an injured Justin Tafa, Barnett was scheduled to face Kennedy Nzechukwu on October 26, 2024 at UFC 308.
+Barnett lost the fight by technical knockout in the first round.

+Barnett faced Hamdy Abdelwahab on October 25, 2025 at UFC 321.
+He lost the fight by unanimous decision.

+On November 10, 2025, it was reported that Barnett was removed from the UFC roster.

 Personal life

-Barnett's wife died in May of 2022 after a battle with encephalitis.
+Barnett's wife died in May 2022 after a battle with encephalitis.
 Barnett and his late wife have a daughter and a son.